Enterprise workflow

 What I took from it

-It's the lesson I keep relearning in enterprise UX: you rarely win by introducing a new tool.
-You win by understanding the one people already trust — and removing everything between it and the outcome.
+It’s the lesson I keep relearning in enterprise UX: you rarely win by introducing a new tool.
+You win by understanding the one people already trust — then doing the slow, unglamorous work of getting everyone who protects the system to trust it too.